decaf-dev/obsidian-vault-explorer/CONTRIBUTING.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-If you're completely new to contributing to open source projects, please reference this guide https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/
+If you're completely new to contributing to open source projects, please reference this guide:

+https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/

 ### Installation